 This short explainer video outlines how Farsight’s alarm monitoring service works:

-Farsight operates from our state-of-the art, custom built Observatory and is a leading Category II Alarm Receiving Centre (ARC) with BS5979 accreditation.
-This means our systems and performance is audited twice yearly by the British Standards Institution (BSI) and the Security Systems and Alarms Inspection Board (SSAIB).
-Our alarm monitoring operators are SIA approved and answer alarms quickly and efficiently 24 hours a day 365 days a year.
+Farsight operates from our state-of-the-art, custom-built Observatory and is a leading Category II Alarm Receiving Centre (ARC) with BS5979 accreditation.
+This means our systems and performance are audited twice yearly by the British Standards Institution (BSI) and the Security Systems and Alarms Inspection Board (SSAIB).
+Our alarm monitoring operators are SIA-approved and answer alarms quickly and efficiently 24 hours a day 365 days a year.

 URNs or Unique Reference Numbers can be issued by police, allowing our central station direct communication access to police control rooms which can significantly speed up the accuracy of reporting and subsequent response deployment.